dropbox/changes/docs/contributing.rst

     # is utilized for periodic tasks.
     $ bin/worker -B

 .. note:: In development you can set ``CELERY_ALWAYS_EAGER=True`` to run the queue tasks synchronously in-process.
-Generally we prefer to test throughs through automated integration tests, but this is useful if you want to QA and don't want to run several processes.
+Generally we prefer to test through automated integration tests, but this is useful if you want to QA and don't want to run several processes.

 Directory Layout